woowacourse-precourse/java-racingcar-6/docs/README.md

 git add -A

-git commit -m "feat(Application) : Error codes for input data Added(both carnames and trynumber"
+git commit -m "feat(Application) : Calcuation of Car Move and its console print feature added"